-The single greenest action you can take on Thanksgiving is to just say “no” to traveling.
+The single greenest action you can take on Thanksgiving is to just say no to travel.
 This four-day weekend is one of the busiest travel times of the year, with millions of Americans taking to the road and the sky.

 Stay home and instantly decrease your carbon footprint.
-If you have to travel, consider taking a bus or a train rather than driving or flying, as those have the worst environmental impact.
+If you have to travel, reduce your environmental impact by taking a bus or a train rather than driving or flying.
 Track your carbon footprint this Thanksgiving to know how much of an impact your travel choices make.

-There are a variety of reasons to green your Thanksgiving, including conserving our planet’s resources, protecting your health, living ethically, supporting small farmers, eating tastier food, showing your children a good example, and having a traditional Thanksgiving with foods more like those your grandparents served.
+There are a variety of reasons to go green this Thanksgiving, including conserving our planet’s resources, protecting your health, living ethically, supporting small farmers, eating tastier food, showing your children a good example, and having a traditional Thanksgiving with foods more like those your grandparents served.